mhmd-azeez/website/input/posts/debugging-native-library-dependencies-linux.md

  ---> System.DllNotFoundException: Unable to load shared library 'DlibDotNetNativeDnn' or one of its dependencies.
 In order to help diagnose loading problems, consider setting the LD_DEBUG environment variable: libDlibDotNetNativeDnn: cannot open shared object file: No such file or directory
 ```

-This tells us that `libDlibDotNetNativeDnn.so` that either `libDlibDotNetNativeDnn.so` doesn't exist (which in my case it did), or it has some other native dependencies that are missing.
+This tells us that either `libDlibDotNetNativeDnn.so` doesn't exist (which in my case it did), or it has some other native dependencies that are missing.

 To see which dependencies are missing, you use `ldd`: